Arshiakhan50/AI-Visual-Tracking/README.md

 # <span style="color:deepskyblue"> Real-time Object Detection and Tracking with YOLOv8 & Streamlit </span>

-This repository is an extensive open-source project showcasing the seamless integration of **object detection and tracking** using **YOLOv8** (object detection algorithm), along with **Streamlit** (a popular Python web application framework for creating interactive web apps).
-The project offers a user-friendly and customizable interface designed to detect and track objects in real-time video streams from sources such as RTSP, UDP, and YouTube URLs, as well as static videos and images.
+This repository is an open-source project that combines object detection and tracking using YOLOv8 for detection and Streamlit for building the web interface.
+It provides a customizable and easy-to-use tool for detecting and tracking objects in real-time video streams, including RTSP, UDP, and YouTube feeds, as well as pre-recorded videos and images.

 ## <span style="color:deepskyblue"> Tracking With Object Detection Demo</span>